LuHank/FinalProject/README.md

 - Framework
   - components & responsibilities
-    - Mint & Transfer
+    - Auction Market
       - ERC721 - one transaction single NFT
       - ERC721A -  one transaction multiple NFT
       - Combine Sell - ERC1155
-    - Better Price(option)
-      - Uniswap(Genie)
     - Rent(option)
-      - ERC4907/ERC809
-    - AMM(option)
-      - Sudoswap
-    - Swap
-      - Uniswap
-    - Collateral & Investment
-      - Compound
-      - Aave
-    - Price Feed
-      - Chainlink
+      - ERC2615 or reNFT
   - overall flow
     ![](./overall-flow.png)
   - [Nice to have] You can use flowcharts or diagrams to visualize the sequence of steps or interactions between components.